cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Lasse: "STOP!
 It says here: We're supposed to wait."

 Sigur: "Nah, it doesn't say.
-It says: "Meet Frederick Petterson at 15:31 at Avenida Oeste 13, Caracas, Venezuela, second floor, in room 433.
+It says: "Meet Fredrik Petrusson at 15:31 at Avenida Oeste 13, Caracas, Venezuela, second floor, in room 433.
 Wait if he's not there."
 We're not in room 433 right now."
 He lifted his hand again.